PMS Anger: Symptoms, Mood Swings & Mental Health Explained

 Premenstrual exacerbation (PME) is a term generally referring to the worsening of existing mental health conditions, such as depression and anxiety, during the luteal phase of the menstrual cycle.
 While PMS commonly affects mood and emotional regulation, individuals with PME may experience heightened symptoms of their underlying conditions, making it more challenging to cope.

 If you have an underlying mental illness and experience severe PMS symptoms, it may be advisable to discuss your concerns with a doctor, as well as your mental health provider.
-Your doctor may prescribe medication to stabilize your mood or hormone levels, as well as offer guidance on managing your symptoms with lifestyle changes.
+Your doctor may prescribe medication, such as antidepressants or hormonal birth control, to help stabilize your mood or hormone levels, as well as offer guidance on managing your symptoms with lifestyle changes.

 Online mental health support for PMS, PME, and PMDD